marshallshen/security_architecture_and_engineering/conclusion.md

 > Thorough analysis is difficult, contextual, and time-consuming.

-> For criminal charges, rely on experts to perform forensic analysis $$\rightarrow$$ it's not an engineering problem!
+> For criminal charges, rely on experts to perform forensic analysis $$\rightarrow$$ it's not merely an engineering problem!